Javanikk/Javanikk/README.md

 - 👋 Hi, I’m @Javanikk
-- 👀 I’m interested in ...
+- 👀 I’m interested in needle felting, languages (not only programming languages), videogames and art!
-- 🌱 I’m currently learning C++, Python and maybe Ruby
+- 🌱 I’m currently learning Python and C++
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on...
+Nothing yet.
+I want to learn some more first
-- 📫 How to reach me ...
+- 📫 How to reach me: You can add me on Discord, I guess!
+Same name than here
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I share birthday with Elton John